dotnet/docs-maui/docs/user-interface/controls/map.md

 ### Display a specific location on a map

-The region of a map to display when a map is loaded can be set by passing a `MapSpan` argument to the `Map` constructor:
+The region of a map to display when a map is loaded can be set by passing a `MapSpan` argument to the <xref:Microsoft.Maui.Controls.Maps.Map> constructor:

 ```xaml
 <ContentPage ...